bigskysoftware/missing/docs/concepts.md

 ### Concept

-Untitled takes advantage of semantic, lesser used tags such as `nav`, `main` and `section` to allow for more elaborate layouts in pure HTML
+missing takes advantage of semantic, lesser used tags such as `nav`, `main` and `section` to allow for more elaborate layouts in pure HTML

 Moving beyond the pico level of styling typically requires adding classes to the DOM.
 To avoid this, we want to instead offer "Power Structures" which are opinionated uses of semantic HTML that will be rendered in what, in